dmbarbour/wikilon/docs/ABCRTMem.md

         Shallow Copy:   (1 == (x & 1))
         Action Type:    (6 == (6 & x))
         Tagged Item:    (4 == (5 & x))

+For minimalist ABC, small constants would frequently be singleton blocks, but small texts or binaries might also be viable.

 The current candidate oriented towards [minimalist ABC](ABC_Minimalist.md).
 In this case, a cons cell is the common representation for a block or stack.
 An 'object' represents a value that can be bound, moved, or applied.
 An 'action' cannot be moved, and requires inputs, but is still first-class in context of rewriting as a basis for evaluation.
 For tagged objects and actions, the first byte (taking a `uint8_t*` pointer) offers more information about type.